Eddie Rosario Preview, Player Props: Braves vs. Dodgers

-The Atlanta Braves, including Eddie Rosario (.394 batting average in his past 10 games), battle starting pitcher Lance Lynn and the Los Angeles Dodgers at Dodger Stadium, Thursday at 10:10 PM ET.
+On Friday, Eddie Rosario (hitting .382 in his past 10 games) and the Atlanta Braves play the Los Angeles Dodgers, whose starting pitcher will be Julio Urias.
+First pitch is at 10:10 PM ET.

-He had a one-hit performance in his previous game (1-for-5) against the Rockies.
+In his most recent game he had a hitless performance (0-for-4) against the Dodgers.

 Eddie Rosario Game Info & Props vs. the Dodgers